Warner Bros. International Television Production: New Zealand

-WBITVP New Zealand produces some of New Zealand’s most successful entertainment shows including RuPaul's Drag Race Down Under, The Bachelor NZ, The Bachelorette NZ, The Block NZ, Celebrity Treasure Island, Glow Up, House of Drag and The Great Kiwi Bake Off.
+Warner Bros.
+International Television Production New Zealand produces some of New Zealand’s most successful entertainment shows including RuPaul's Drag Race Down Under, The Bachelor NZ, The Bachelorette NZ, The Block NZ, Celebrity Treasure Island, Glow Up, House of Drag and The Great Kiwi Bake Off.

 Factual and documentary productions include Lost and Found, David Lomas Investigates, All or Nothing: New Zealand All Blacks and Heaven and Hell - The Centrepoint Story.

 Spain

 The Spanish subsidiary was acquired as part of the Eyeworks takeover in 2014.
 Eyeworks España was renamed Warner Bros.
 International Television Production España in December 2015.

-Shows produced by WBITVP España include Juego de juegos, based on Ellen's Game of Games; First Dates, based on the British show of the same name; Pesadilla en la Cocina, based on Ramsay's Kitchen Nightmares; ¿Quién quiere ser millonario?
+Shows produced by Warner Bros.
+International Television Production España include Juego de juegos, based on Ellen's Game of Games; First Dates, based on the British show of the same name; Pesadilla en la Cocina, based on Ramsay's Kitchen Nightmares; ¿Quién quiere ser millonario?
 (España), based on the British Who Wants to Be a Millionaire?; and Ven a cenar conmigo, based on the British Come Dine with Me.
 Along with Mediaset España and Netflix, the company also co-produced Brigada Costa del Sol.

 United Kingdom

-Established as Shed Productions in 1998, the company was acquired by Time Warner in 2010, before being rebranded as Warner Bros.
+Shed Productions was established in 1998, was acquired by Time Warner in 2010, and was rebranded as Warner Bros.
 Television Productions UK in June 2014 (which was later renamed as Warner Bros.
 Television Studios UK in 2020).